-Oracle Linux 6 Update 5 and Oracle Database 12c
+Virtual Machines: Oracle Linux 6 Update 5 and Oracle Database 12c

-We configured the Dell PowerEdge R920 server with a two-disk RAID1 running Oracle Linux 6 Update 5 with Oracle Database 12c, two RAID1 pairs presented to Oracle ASM for redo logs, and nine RAID1 pairs presented to Oracle ASM for database data files.
+We configured each VM with one virtual disk on our OS repository running Oracle Linux 6 Update 5 with Oracle Database 12c, four virtual disks on our log repository presented to Oracle ASM for redo logs, and four virtual disks on our data repository presented to Oracle ASM for database data files.
 Below are the detailed steps we used to configure the software.